Dehghanni/Teofl/Writing.md

 ## **Tips** :

-- It'd be better to divide the time and move on to the next part at specfic minutes: 27-23-16-8-4 resectively for Planning-Intro-1st Body paragraph-2nd Body paragraph-Conclusion
+- It'd be better to divide the time and move on to the next part at specific minutes: 27-23-16-8-4 respectively for Planning-Intro-1st Body paragraph-2nd Body paragraph-Conclusion
-- Planningis of utmost importance
+- Planning is of utmost importance
-- For Planning your just need to write a couple of things on paper: agree/disagree/choice, reasons, words that help you remember
+- For Planning you just need to write a couple of things on paper: agree/disagree/choice, reasons, words that help you remember

 ### **Introduction:**